airbnb/mavericks/docs/mocking.md

 The `defaultState` and `defaultArgs` parameters passed to the top level mock function should be thought of as the canonical representation of data on that page.
 Generally, no properties in it should be null, have an empty List or Collection, be undefined, be in a loading or error state, etc.

 A default mock (named “Default state”) is created for you automatically based on the default state you pass in.
 Additionally, if default args are provided, a “Default initialization” mock is also automatically created.
+This tests initializing your ViewModel with the default arguments and the state that results from those arguments.

 Mock variations to the default state can describe possible differences a user might encounter, such as data in a loading or error state.